dvdr00t/dvdr00t/README.md

 Happy to see you on my GitHub page!
 Hope you'll find here what you need and what you are looking for.
 Take a look around and *may the force be with you*.

 ## 📚 About my GitHub Page
-- On my profile you can find most of the courses I had attended during my studies.
-The repositories for these courses are named `PoliTo_<course_tag>`, such as:
+- On my profile you can find most of the solutions and reports of the courses I had attended during my studies.
+The repository for these courses is called `Polilabs`.
+Take a look at that if you are from Politecnico and you are looking for exercise solutions.
-  - `PoliTo_OS` refers to the Operating System course;
-  - `PoliTo_SDP` refers to the System and Device Programming course;
-  - `PoliTo_CA` refers to the Computer Architectures course;
-  - and so on.

-  You can find what the tag refers to in the `README.md` file of every repository.
-Take a look at that also to know in which year I attended that particular course.
+- You can also find the `CTFs` folder, which contains a series of *write-ups* for some of the CTFs I attended (still working on it, my journey has just begun 😄).
+The original intention was to create a repository which contains write-ups in the form of small blog posts that covers more or less the whole topic of the challenge.
+However, this requires more time than expected, so feel free to help!

-- Moreover, there are two *special* folders:
+- Finally, there are two *special* folders:
   - `PNRGs` contains my essay (and code implementation) on **Pseudo-Random Number Generator based on Logistic Chaotic Map and Generalized Lorenz Systems**.
+It a super cool project I did at the end of the Bachelor's Degree, working on chaotic systems to generate pseudo random numbers.
+Check it out!
   - `OS161-SHELL` contains the *os161* kernel implementation (ASST0 to ASST3).

-- Finally, there is the `CTFs Write-Up` folder, which contains a series of *write-ups* for some of the CTFs I attended (still working on it, my journey has just begun 😄).
-All the *write-ups* are very well commented assuming the reader knows nothing about the topics (since, more or less, that was my case).

-> **As we are all learning (myself in the first place), feel free to suggest improvements of what you see!**
+## 📊 Some stats

 <p align="center"><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=DavideArcolini&layout=compact&hide=TSQL&theme=chartreuse-dark"></p>
 <p align="center" ><img src="https://github-readme-stats.vercel.app/api?username=DavideArcolini&count_private=true&show_icons=true&&theme=chartreuse-dark&include_all_commits=true" width="400"></p>